omeka/Documentation/source/Reference/libraries/globals/usage/files_for_item.rst

 * ``showFilename``: Whether to display the filename.
 Takes a boolean value and the default is "true".

-* ``linkToFile``: Whether to add link to item to  .
+* ``linkToFile``: Whether icon includes a link to the file.
 Takes a boolean value and default is "true".

 * ``linkAttributes``: Array of additional attributes for the item link.
 Default attributes are ``array('class'=>'download-file', 'href'=>$file->getWebPath($derivative))``.